"A woman's duty is not to control or take charge."

 - Little Miss Badass: She's cute, she's adorable, she's tiny, and she'll kick your ass.

-- Little Miss Almighty: She's cute, she's adorable, she's tiny....she's practically God.
+- Little Miss Almighty: She's cute, she's adorable, she's tiny and she's God.

-- Little Red Fighting Hood: The Little Red Riding Hood is subverted to be a badass.
+- Little Red Fighting Hood: The Little Red Riding Hood has a bloody hood because she just killed something.

 - Madonna-Whore Complex: She's either an innocent, virginal flower or a total, shameless slut.
 There is no in-between.

 - Magical Girl: This genre of Anime zig-zags on the type of heroine which fits the style.
 In the 70s, Tomboy heroines began making an appearance specifically to avert this trope.
-The Magical Girl Warrior subgenre was then created to create a more combat-oriented version of this genre.
+The Magical Girl Warrior subgenre was then created for a more combat-oriented version of this genre.

-- Magical Girlfriend: She's more powerful than her boyfriend, but is usually still subsservient to him.
+- Magical Girlfriend: She's more powerful physically than her boyfriend.

 - Manic Pixie Dream Girl: Her sassy and lively nature is her best asset to nurture and inspire her brooding and lonely boyfriend.